Continuous-variable quantum approximate optimization on a programmable photonic quantum processor

-which asymptotically coincides with Eq.~(\ref{in-out_theory}) in the high squeezing limit $r_-\rightarrow\infty$ in the sense that the variance of the noise term $-2\eta\hat{x}_\mathrm{a}$ approaches zero (see the Supplementary Information for the derivations).
-Therefore, our photonic processor depicted in Fig.~\ref{setup} is capable of obtaining the $x$-measurement result of the output state, $\hat{x}_\mathrm{out}$, with the gate parameters $\eta$ and $\gamma$ varied.
+which asymptotically coincides with Eq.~(\ref{in-out_theory}) in the high squeezing limit $r_-\rightarrow\infty$ in the sense that the variance of the noise term $-2\eta\hat{x}_\mathrm{a}$ approaches zero (see Appendix \ref{apa} for the derivations).
+Therefore, our photonic processor depicted in Fig.~\ref{concept_combined}(b) is capable of obtaining the $x$-measurement result of the output state, $\hat{x}_\mathrm{out}$, with the gate parameters $\eta$ and $\gamma$ varied.